 Long term side effects

 Most side effects gradually go away in the weeks or months after treatment.
-However some side effects can continue or might start some months or years later.
+But some side effects can continue or might start some months or years later.

 Side effects if you have chemotherapy with radiotherapy